Wind vs Solar Energy Comparison Calculator

 Both wind and solar are viable home renewable energy sources, but they suit different sites and climates.
 The best choice depends on your local wind speed and sunshine hours.

 Complementary seasonal profiles: Solar panels produce most energy in summer (long days, high sun angle) and little in winter.
 Wind turbines often produce more in autumn and winter when storms are frequent.
-A combination of both smooths out seasonal variation — ideal for off-grid systems.
+A combination of both smooths out the seasonal variation, which is what makes it worth the extra hardware on an off-grid system.

 Cost comparison (UK, 2024–2025):

-System Installed Cost Annual Output Cost per kWh
+System Installed Cost Annual Output Lifetime cost per kWh

 Siting requirements:

-• Wind: Open exposed site, 10+ m height, away from buildings and trees — rural only
+• Wind: open exposed site, 10 m or more of clear height, well away from buildings and trees.
+Rural only, and genuinely rural.

 How we build and check this calculator